 – Give a brief description of the business

 – Explain what you’d like to be there on the website

 Based on the task 1 writing band descriptors, this formal letter would get a IELTS band score

 above takes many of the same ideas of the informal version but uses formal constructions and vocabulary to make the letter seem more professional.

+Example: Would you be interested in creating the site for me? -> I would like to enquire about utilizing your services for my new website I want the site to really capture the feeling of the store. -> For this reason, I would like the website to reflect this characterization.
 I have recently bought a very high quality camera and some studio equipment so I am able to photograph the products myself. -> I possess some studio equipment, therefore, I am capable of photographing the items myself.

 Notice also that the first paragraph of the formal letter contains the purpose of the letter (I would like to enquire about utilizing your services for my new website)